TonyDeAlmeida/Start-here-java/README.md

 <li>…</li>
 <li>country/town/street/.../door : only the people living there will be able to receive your message.</li>
 </ul>
-<p>In Live Objects, you have predefined parts of the addresses that are fixed, the other are of your choice.</p>
+In Live Objects, you have predefined parts of the addresses that are fixed, the other are of your choice.

 <h3 id="device-mode-vs-bridge-mode">1.3 DEVICE MODE VS BRIDGE MODE</h3>